fixes-world/plugin-flow/README.md

     token: string | null; // null for native FLOW, Cadence identifier, or EVM address
     amount: string; // Amount to transfer
     to: string; // Recipient address (Flow or EVM)
-    matched: boolean; // Indicates if token and address types match }
+}
 ```